 If his glare had been a knife, it would have sliced through the USS Missouri.

 George Bush was a tough and demanding boss but never unfair.
-If a speech text wasn’t to his liking, he would stress firmly what needed to be improved.
-But he was always respectful to his staff.
-In turn, this fostered the intense loyalty that so many of us have felt toward him for these past decades.
+If my speech text wasn’t to his liking, he would stress firmly what needed to be improved.
+But he was always respectful to his staff and this fostered the intense loyalty so many of us felt toward him.

 Rest in peace, Mr. President.
 Thank you for everything.